ec-europa/europa-component-library/docs/Migrating-v5.md

 TODO

-- provide mapping between v4 and v5 colors, if possible
 - update the components to use the new color properties instead of the v4 ones
 - remove old colors
 - update utilities